adtac/commento/README.md

  - [**Commento Hosted**](https://commento.io) is a service version of Commento if you want to embed Commento without running servers.
 This is currently in private beta and you can [add yourself to the waiting list here](https://commento.io).

 ### Getting Started

+If you're using version `1.x`, you can find [documentation here](https://docs.commento.io).

+Below, you'll find documentation for `0.x`.

 #### Hosting the Backend